Migrate from webpacker to jsbundling-rails with esbuild

 With Webpack we could assign a global variable to the global object.
 Webpack automatically converted this to the window object .

-If we need to maintain backward compatibility with the global object in webpack, then we
+If we need to maintain backward compatibility with the global object in Webpack, then we

 need to add the --define:global=window